 In their natural habitat ferrets eat almost anything they can catch – from mice to small birds and sometimes eggs.
-Their daily ration almost 100% consists of animal food.
+Their daily ration of almost 100% consists of animal food.

 Can Ferrets Eat Cat Food?

-Although cat food doesn’t have the perfect protein, fat and carbohydrate ratio, it is quite high in proteins.
-The best high-protein cat food can be included in specialized ferret diet.
+Although cat food doesn't have the perfect protein, fat and carbohydrate ratio, it is quite high in proteins.
+The best high-protein cat food can be included in a specialized ferret diet.
 Kitten food has an even better macronutrient ratio for ferrets.
 In case ferret food is unavailable, it can be substituted with premium kitten food, but only as a temporary measure.

 Can Ferrets Eat Dog Food?

 Dog food is not nearly as high in proteins as ferret food.
 It cannot satisfy the animal’s daily nutritional requirements.
-Besides, it contains too much carbohydrates, so feeding ferrets with dog food are highly inadvisable.
+Besides, it contains too many carbohydrates, so feeding ferrets with dog food are highly inadvisable.